openstack-archive/fuel-docs/pages/0050-installation-fuel-cli.rst

-.. index: Deploy using CLI
+.. index:: Deploy using CLI

 .. _Deploy-Cluster-CLI: